Aiko-IT-Systems/DisCatSharp/DisCatSharp.Docs/articles/basics/bot_account.md

  > Handle your bot token with care!
 Anyone who has your token will have access to your bot account.
  > Be sure to store it in a secure location and *never* give it to *anybody*.
  >
- > If you ever believe your token has been compromised, be sure to hit the `Regenerate` button (as seen above) to invalidate your old token and get a brand new token.
+ > If you ever believe your token has been compromised, be sure to hit the `Reset Token` button (as seen above) to invalidate your old token and get a brand new token.

 ## Write Some Code
 You've got a bot account set up and a token ready for use.<br/>
 Sounds like it's time for you to [write your first bot](xref:basics_first_bot)!